akshayjava/content-moderation-assistant/README.md

 - Chrome browser (latest version)
 - Basic knowledge of HTML, CSS, and JavaScript
 - Chrome extension development experience (helpful but not required)
+- Gemini API key for AI features (optional but recommended)

 ### Building from Source
 1. Clone the repository